Are you on the lookout for all of the best fonts for apps? If so, then we’ve got you covered!

 The font even includes more than 20 ligatures, stylistic alternates, and other features to help you create a truly unique look.

-Whether you prefer old style or lining figures, TT Wellingtons have got you covered, making it a great choice for your next design project!
+Whether you prefer old style or lining figures, TT Wellingtons, with its humanist sans serif influence, have got you covered, making it a great choice for your next design project!

 4. Ageo